 Actuation may be accomplished via a handle, hand wheel, chain wheel, or manual gearing.
 Manual geared actuators provide a mechanical advantage and at times may be characterized independently.

 Manual Geared Actuators

 Manual gear actuators utilize an additional gear train to allow for easier turning capability.
 As a result, torque and performance are increased and speed is reduced.
 Operational life in gear actuators is extensive, due to overdrive prevention.
 Gears can be configured to fit many partial-turn/multi-turn valves to reduce the amount of work required to cycle a valve.
-Extra friction, inertia, or sharp load changes may occur when manual geared actuators are used.
+Extra friction, inertia, or sharp load changes may occur when a manual geared actuator is used.

 Electric actuators apply an electric motor to produce torque.
 Common electric actuators vary in dimension/size and are non-toxic, quiet, safe, and energy efficient.
 They require readily available electricity or batteries for performance.
 Typical uses are industrial valves and technical process plants (e.g power plants, oil and gas plants, wastewater treatment plants).

 Pneumatic actuators are powered by air or gas pressure that converts energy into rotary/linear motion.
 Air pressure acts on a piston/bellows diaphragm that applies linear force on a valve stem.
 They are highly reliable, efficient, and safe sources of motion control.
 Common applications include: pistons and ignition chambers in gas-powered vehicles, air compressors, packaging/production machinery, and transportation equipment.
 Variable speed control and slow movement is difficult with pneumatic actuators.
 Periodic pressure testing/leak checking is also required.